hortonworks/cloudbreak/README.md

 ```

 ### Initialize Profile
-First lets initialize your directory by creating a `Profile`
+First initialize your directory by creating a `Profile` file:

 ```
 cbd init
 ```
-It will create a `Profile` in the current directory.
+It will create a `Profile` file in the current directory.
 The only required
 configuration is the `PUBLIC_IP`.
-This ip will be used for Cloudbreak UI
+This IP will be used for the Cloudbreak UI
 (called Uluwatu).
-In some case cbd can guess it, if not it will give you a hint.
+In some case the `cbd` tool tries to guess it, if can't than will give a hint.

 ### Deploy Cloudbreak